ethereum/consensus-specs/specs/core/0_beacon-chain.md

     assert slot_to_epoch(proposer_slashing.header_1.slot) == slot_to_epoch(proposer_slashing.header_2.slot)
     # But the headers are different
     assert proposer_slashing.header_1 != proposer_slashing.header_2
-    # Proposer is not yet slashed
+    # Proposer is active and not already slashed
-    assert proposer.slashed is False
+    assert is_active_validator(proposer) and proposer.slashed is False
     # Signatures are valid
     for header in (proposer_slashing.header_1, proposer_slashing.header_2):
         assert bls_verify(